 Income Requirements: | No requirement stated (some are listing it as being around €1,350—three times the national average monthly income) |

 Tax Implications: | Income is taxable.
-(Check your tax obligations with your home country.) |
+Also, be sure to check your country’s tax requirements. |

 Dependents Allowed? | Yes.
 You can bring a dependent spouse and children under 18 years old. |